linrongbin16/fzfx.nvim/docs/GenericSchema.md

 Sometimes we want to give a name to the preview window, for example we want to set the title of the preview window to the file name when we preview the file content.
 Here comes the **previewer label**, it's a lua function that runs with a line as parameter, and returns the label string.

-We have several types of previewers:

-- Plain label: A static lua string value which is the label for the preview window.
-- Function label: A lua function to run and returns the string value for the preview window.
 > Note: The lua function will be invoke on every keystroke to archive the real-time updates.

 ## Command Feed